 In Fiscal Year 2025, the Freight Division secured \$4 million of funding through the State of California for operations, capital, and State of Good Repair projects.
 While not the \$10 million that had been hoped for, this amount will allow freight to move into the Fiscal Year 2026 without immediate fiscal pressure.
 The new funds allowed additional projects to be added in Fiscal Year 2025 for maintenance of three of the bridges.
-In Fiscal Year 2025, the timbers were purchased to address long lead times, and the engineering department has prepared documents to allow for procurement of construction, which will begin in Fiscal Year 2026.
+In Fiscal Year 2025, the timbers were purchased to address long lead times, and the engineering department has prepared documents to allow for the procurement of the bridge maintenance agreement.
+These will begin construction in Fiscal Year 2026.